-- Optional CD-ROM (legacy-style)
+- Legacy-style CD-ROM connector

 - ATAPI-style connectors

 - CD-ROM

 - Auxiliary line in (optional)

 - Telephony (optional)

 - Video source line in (optional)

 - Back panel connectors

 - Line out

 - Line in

 - Mic in

 - MIDI/Game Port

 The line out connector, located on the back panel, is designed to power either headphones or amplified speakers only.
 Poor audio quality may occur if passive (non-amplified) speakers are connected to this output.